mantidproject/mantid/docs/source/release/v6.4.0/framework.rst

 New Features
 ############

-- An :ref:`AsymmetricPearsonVII  <func-AsymmetricPearsonVII>` fit function has been implemented in order to improve description of the peaks that have an asymmetric shape.
+- An :ref:`AsymmetricPearsonVII  <func-AsymmetricPearsonVII>` fit function has been implemented in order to improve the description of peaks that have an asymmetric shape.

 - Functions have been extended to allow for Function Attribute Validators.
 This feature further extends to the ``FitPropertyBrowser``.
   This allows the value of attributes to be restricted in numerous ways, using validators already available in the Mantid Kernel.
 Examples of validation include (but are not limited to):

-  - A numeric value being bound by a numeric min/max.
+  - A numeric value that is bound by a numeric min/max.
-  - A string value having to be be selected from a list of possible values.
+  - A string value that must be one of a list of possible values.
-  - A string value being required to contain specific sub-strings.
+  - A string value that is required to contain specific sub-strings.

 Bugfixes